PRIVACY POLICY FOR RAYDEN SOLICITORS

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances:

-Where we need to comply with a legal or regulatory obligation.
+- where we need to comply with a legal, regulatory and professional obligation.

 Generally, we do not rely on consent as a legal basis for processing your personal data other than in relation to sending direct marketing communications to you via email or by post.
 You have the right to withdraw consent to marketing at any time by contacting us at privacy@raydensolicitors.co.uk.
 As we may rely on consent for marketing purposes, if you withdraw your consent, we will still be able to provide services to you.